quicwg/multipath/draft-ietf-quic-multipath.md

 Note that PATHS_BLOCKED and PATH_CIDS_BLOCKED frames are informational.
-Sending a PATHS_BLOCKED or a PATH_CIDS_BLOCKED frame does not imply a particular action from the peer like updating the new Max Path ID value, but informs the peer that the maximum path identifier limit or the absence of unused connection IDs prevented the creation of new paths.
+Sending a PATHS_BLOCKED or a PATH_CIDS_BLOCKED frame does not imply a particular action from the peer like updating the new Max Path ID value, but informs the peer that the maximum path identifier limit or the absence of unused connection IDs prevented the creation or the usage of paths.

 PATHS_BLOCKED frames are formatted as shown in {{fig-paths-blocked-frame-format}}.